Guide to Growing Buckwheat – 9 Reasons to Love This Plant

 Buckwheat prefers moderate temperatures and does well in 70-degree weather.
 When to plant buckwheat in your garden will depend a bit on your local conditions.
 Planting buckwheat in the spring and fall will provide the conditions it likes, as well as providing some benefits for your newly planted seedlings.

 We don’t have hot, harsh summers like many gardeners do, so I’ve had luck starting it any time between March and November.
+For areas with short growing seasons, try planting buckwheat in late summer.

+You don’t need acres of buckwheat to reap the benefits of this helpful crop.
 If, like me, you want buckwheat to grow between your garden veggies to help deter pests and hold down weeds (see below) allow the veggie seedlings to get a couple of inches high before scattering the buckwheat seeds.

 buckwheat seeds in a hand